 When your credentials have been assigned, the chief official of your organization will be contacted by phone and given the credentials for all users in the organization, along with a link and instructions on how to access the GMS directly.

-You are now ready to access the Grants Management System and begin completing the application!
-Please continue to refer to the USDE and OSDE Grant Guidance through your application process.
+The application is available in the Grants Management System.
+Please continue to refer to the USDE and OSDE Grant Guidance throughout the application process.
 Every grant application submitted must be an original application.

 Non-district community-based organizations can access the application through the direct link to the Grants Management System provided by the 21st CCLC office.